All Episodes

 If the fifth attempt is wrong, you make the sixth attempt, and if that's wrong, you have to wait another five minutes before trying again.

-And if you don't get it right on either seven or eight, you the ninth attempt cannot be attempted unless one hour has passed from the first attempt.
+And if you don't get it right on either seven or eight, the ninth attempt cannot be attempted unless one hour has passed from the first attempt.

-Now, this is done to defeat programs that constantly with brute force enter every possible four-digit code.
+Now, this is done to defeat programs that constantly, with brute force, enter every possible four-digit code.

 That's the only way in.